ddrone/adventures-in-compilation/README.md

 ## Adventure 5: back to actual compilation; implement register allocation for LVar

 - [x] Open the book, find the place where I've stopped and write down the actual task list
-- [ ] Restart reading text from chapter 4 and find the code that I've already implemented for it
+- [x] Restart reading text from chapter 4 and find the code that I've already implemented for it
+- [x] Implement building an interference graph
+- [ ] Test building an interference graph
+- [ ] Read section 4 and implement graph coloring

 ## Adventure 4: dreaded syntactic analysis